xmos/ai_tools/docs/rst/xcore-ai-coding.rst

 internal memory, larger models are typically streamed from flash.
 The latter enables networks with up to a few million learned parameters to execute efficiently.
-Significantly larger networks, with tens of millions of learned parameters will can be executed from flash, but the speed of execution (frame rate) may be lower than desired.
+Significantly larger networks, with tens of millions of learned parameters can be executed from flash, but the speed of execution (frame rate) may be lower than desired.
 Large models may be stored in external LPDDR memory which is fast but has a slightly higher BOM cost.